dylanneild/nio-http/README.md

 A hybrid design HTTP server library for Java 7.

+### How To Use

+To build the library, either checout into Eclipse and package your own JAR file (or use the code as-is in your project), or build from the command line using [Apache Ant](http://ant.apache.org):

+	# ant package
+	# file nio-http.jar
+	nio-http.jar: Java archive data (JAR)

+The server library is designed to be very easy to integrate with your project.
+At the simplest level, simply create an instance of a RequestHandler class (in this case, a StringRequestHandler to return simple String answers) and pass it to the server as a request handler.

+	StringRequestHandler handler = new StringRequestHandler() {

+		@Override
+		public String getContentType() {
+			return "text/html";
+		}

+		@Override
+		public String handleRequest(Request request) {
+			return "Thanks for connecting from " + request.getRemoteAddr();
+		}

+	};

+	Server server = new Server();
+	server.setRequestHandler(handler);

+	server.run();

+### Example Server

+Demo code is [up and running](http://sky.codeandstrings.com) at and demonstrates the server available and handling requests in it's current state.

 ### Architecture

 NIO-HTTP uses a hybrid design architecture to process requests: